-4. The tenant was not present or represented at the hearing and attempts to reach her by telephone were unsuccessful.
+4. The tenant was not present or represented, and I did not have a contact telephone number for him.
 This Tribunal's policies concerning notice requirements and hearing attendance have been adopted from the Rules of the Supreme Court, 1986.
 According to Rule 29.05(2)(a) respondents to an application must be served with claim and notice of hearing 10 clear days prior to the hearing date and, where the respondent fails to attend the hearing, Rule 29.11(1) states that the hearing may proceed in the respondent's absence so long as he has been properly served.
-The landlord submitted an affidavit with his application stating that he had personally served the tenant with the notice of hearing on 23 October 2024 at 7:30 PM (L#1).
+The landlord submitted an affidavit with his application stating that he had served the tenant with the notice of hearing by registered mail ([REDACTED]) on 1 November 2024 (L#1).
 In accordance with the Residential Tenancies Act, 2018 this is good service.
-As the tenant was properly served, and as any further delay in these proceedings would unfairly disadvantage the landlord, I proceeded with the hearing in her absence.
-5. There is a verbal month to month rental agreement which commenced on 26 August 2024.
-Rent is currently \$ 950.00 per month, due on the first of each month.
-A security deposit of \$400.00 was collected on the tenancy on 20 August 2024, and remains in the possession of the landlord.
+As the tenant was properly served, and as any further delay in these proceedings would unfairly disadvantage the landlord, I proceeded with the hearing in his absence.
+5. There is a verbal month to month rental agreement which commenced in January 2023.
+Rent is currently \$ 750.00 per month, due at the beginning of the month; however, the landlord testified that the tenant asked to pay the rent bi-weekly, and he agreed.
+A security deposit of \$375.00 was collected on the tenancy in 2023.
+The landlord testified that he allowed the tenant to use the security deposit to pay for one-half month's rent in June 2024.

 6. The landlord amended the application to increase rental arrears to include November 2024.
 The landlord also requested hearing expenses.
 7. In a proceeding under the Residential Tenancies Act, 2018, the applicant has the burden of proof.
 This means the applicant has the responsibility to prove that the outcome they are requesting should be granted.
 In these proceedings the standard of proof is referred to as the balance of probabilities which means the applicant has to establish that his/her account of events are more likely than not to have happened.